wyldcrd/Servermark/README.md

 Originally conceptualized as a plugin, however due to a lack of coding experience it is a datapack now.

-Score is how many zombies are spawned until the server tps is lower than 16
+Score is determined by how many zombies have been spawned until the server tps is lower than 16.

 Why 16?